drduh/YubiKey-Guide/README.md

 ### WSL configuration
 - Download or clone [weasel-pageant](https://github.com/vuori/weasel-pageant).
 - Add `eval $(/mnt/c/<path of extraction>/weasel-pageant -r -a /tmp/S.weasel-pageant)` to your .bashrc or equivalent.
-**Note**: we use a named socket here so we can use it in the RemoteForward directive of the .ssh/config file.
+Use a named socket here so it can be used in the RemoteForward directive of the .ssh/config file.
-- Source it `$ . ~/.bashrc`.
+- Source it with `source ~/.bashrc`.
 - You should be able to see your SSH key with `$ ssh-add -l`.
-- Edit your `~/.ssh/config` file.
-- For each host you want to use agent forwarding, add:
+- Edit `~/.ssh/config` - for each host you want to use agent forwarding, add:

 ```
 ForwardAgent yes
 RemoteForward <remote ssh socket path> /tmp/S.weasel-pageant
 ```

-**Note**: the remote ssh socket path can be found by executing `$ gpgconf --list-dirs agent-ssh-socket` on the host.
+**Note** The remote ssh socket path can be found by executing `$ gpgconf --list-dirs agent-ssh-socket` on the host.

 ### Remote host configuration

-- Add to your .bashrc or equivalent:
+- Add to .bashrc or equivalent:

 ```
 export SSH_AUTH_SOCK=$(gpgconf --list-dirs agent-ssh-socket)
 export GPG_TTY=$(tty)
 ```

-- Edit your /etc/ssh/sshd_config and add:
+- Add to /etc/ssh/sshd_config:

 ```
 AllowAgentForwarding yes
 StreamLocalBindUnlink yes
 ```

-- Reload the ssh daemon (e.g. `$ sudo service sshd reload`).
+- Reload the ssh daemon (e.g., `sudo service sshd reload`).

 ### Final test

-- Unplug your YubiKey, disconnect or reboot.
+- Unplug YubiKey, disconnect or reboot.
-- Log back on Windows, open a WSL console and enter `$ ssh-add -l`, you should see nothing.
+- Log back in to Windows, open a WSL console and enter `ssh-add -l` - you should see nothing.
-- Plug your YubiKey, enter the same command, you should see your ssh key.
+- Plug in YubiKey, enter the same command, you should see your ssh key.
-- Log in to your remote host, you should have the pinentry popup/window asking for your YubiKey pin.
+- Log in to your remote host, you should have the pinentry dialog asking for the YubiKey pin.
-- On your remote host, type `$ ssh-add -l`.
-If you see your ssh key, that means your forwarding works !
+- On your remote host, type `ssh-add -l` - if you see your ssh key, that means forwarding works!

-**Note**: you can chain the agent forwarding through multiple hosts, you just have to follow the same [protocol](#remote-host-configuration) to configure each host.
+**Note** Agent forwarding may be chained through multiple hosts - just follow the same [protocol](#remote-host-configuration) to configure each host.

 # Remote Machines (agent forwarding)

 If you want to use your YubiKey to sign a git commit on a remote machine, or ssh through another layer, then this is possible using "Agent Forwarding".
 Assuming that you have your YubiKey setup on your host machine.

-To forward your agent, ssh using the `-a` flag
+To enable agent forwarding, ssh using the `-A` flag:

 ```
-ssh -A user@remote
+$ ssh -A user@remote
 ```

 Or add the following to your ssh config file: